chengchengcode/CV/index.md

 ## Observational proposals as PI:

+- 2022A, 7 hours, Gemini-North/GMOS.
+A pilot survey of low mass quiescent field galaxies at z ~ 0.15: measuring their chemical evolution and kinematics

 - 2020B, 30 hours, FAST/19-beam receiver.
 Unveiling the HI gas for galaxies in transition from low to high star formation efficiency

 - 2020B, 16 hours, FAST/19-beam receiver.
 Unveiling the HI gas for super spiral galaxies at redshift 0.27